marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 * There is a note "do not forget to remove page or do deny access";
   * <q><strong> ^ -> not completed. so, maybe other things too.</strong></q>
-* There is a special URL for some of src-files which also ask for credentials;
+* There is a special URL for some of src-files where also ask for credentials;
   * <q><strong> ^ -> most likely there should be an access-rights check.</strong></q>
 * There is a note "do not forget re-change debug admin:admin credentials";
   * <q><strong> ^ -> if the page is not "disabled" - so - maybe credentials too. </strong></q>